Deep Learning in steganography and steganalysis from 2015 to 2018: The different networks used over the period 2015-2018

-In 2018, the best network were Yedroudj-Net \cite{Yedroudj2018_Net}, ReST-Net \cite{Li2018_ReST-Net}, and SRNet \cite{Boroumand2018_SRNet}.
-Yedroudj-Net is a small network that can learn on a very small database and can be effective even without using the tricks known to improve the performances such as transfer learning \cite{Qian2016_Transfer} or virtual augmentation of the database \cite{Ye2017}, etc. This network is a good candidate when working on GANs.
-This network is better than Ye-Net \cite{Ye2017}, and can be improved to face the other recent networks \cite{Zhu-Net2019}.
-ReST-Net \cite{Li2018_ReST-Net} is a huge network made of three sub-networks which are using various pre-processing filters bank.
+In 2018, the best networks were Yedroudj-Net \cite{Yedroudj2018_Net}, ReST-Net \cite{Li2018_ReST-Net}, and SRNet \cite{Boroumand2018_SRNet}.
+Yedroudj-Net is a small network that can learn on a very small database and can be effective even without using the tricks known to improve performance such as transfer learning \cite{Qian2016_Transfer} or virtual augmentation of the database \cite{Ye2017}, etc. This network is a good candidate when working on GANs.
+It is better than Ye-Net \cite{Ye2017}, and can be improved to face other more recent networks \cite{Zhu-Net2019}.
+ReST-Net \cite{Li2018_ReST-Net} is a huge network made of three sub-networks which uses various pre-processing filter banks.
 SRNet \cite{Boroumand2018_SRNet} is a network that can be adapted to spatial or Jpeg steganalysis.
-It requires trick such as virtual augmentation and transfer learning, and thus a bigger database compared to Yedroudj-Net.
-Those three networks are described in Section \ref{ssec:nsca}.
+It requires various tricks such as virtual augmentation and transfer learning, and therefore requires a bigger database compared to Yedroudj-Net.
+These three networks are described in Section \ref{ssec:nsca}.

-To resume, from 2015-2017, publications were in spatial steganalysis, from 2017 to 2018, the publications were mainly on JPEG steganalysis.
-In 2018, publications were again mainly in spatial steganalysis.
-Finally, from the end of 2017, the first publications using GANs appeared.
-In Section \ref{sec:GAN} we present the new propositions using GAN and give classification per family.
+To resume, from 2015 to 2016, publications were in spatial steganalysis, in 2017, the publications were mainly on JPEG steganalysis.
+In 2018, publications were again mainly concentrated on spatial steganalysis.
+Finally, at the end of 2017, the first publications using GANs appeared.
+In Section \ref{sec:GAN} we present the new propositions using steganography by deep-learning, and give classification per family.

-In the subsection below, we report the most successful networks until the end of 2018, for various scenarios.
-In Section \ref{ssec:nsca}, we describe the {\it not-informed} scenario, in Section \ref{ssec:sca} we discuss the scenario known as {\it Side Channel Informed} (SCA), in Sections \ref{ssec:jpeg_nsca} we deal with the JPEG steganalysis {\it not-informed} and {\it Side Channel Informed} scenarios.
-In Section \ref{ssec:mismatch} we discuss very briefly the cover-source mismatch although for the moment the proposals using a CNN do not exist.
+In the next subsection, we report on the most successful networks until the end of 2018, for various scenarios.
+In Section \ref{ssec:nsca}, we describe the {\it Not-Side-Channel-Aware} (Not-SCA) scenario, in Section \ref{ssec:sca} we discuss the scenario known as {\it Side-Channel-Aware} (SCA), in Sections \ref{ssec:jpeg_nsca} we deal with JPEG steganalysis {\it Not-SCA} and {\it SCA} scenarios.
+In Section \ref{ssec:mismatch} we very briefly discuss cover-source mismatch, although for the moment the proposals using a CNN do not exist.

 We will not tackle the scenario of CNN invariant to the size of the images because it is not yet mature enough.
-This scenario is briefly discussed in the Section \ref{ssec:classification}, and the papers of Yedroudj-Net \cite{Yedroudj2018_Net}, Zhu-Net \cite{Zhu-Net2019}, or Tsang {\it et al.} \cite{Tsang2018_ArbitrarySize}, give first solutions.
+This scenario is briefly discussed in Section \ref{ssec:classification}, and the papers of Yedroudj-Net \cite{Yedroudj2018_Net}, Zhu-Net \cite{Zhu-Net2019}, or Tsang {\it et al.} \cite{Tsang2018_ArbitrarySize}, give firsts solutions.